The Best Day Trips From Playa Flamingo

 If you’re into surfing or just want to try it, Tamarindo is the place for mellow waves and tons of surf schools ready to help you with a lesson.
 Swimming is possible, but watch out for surfboards in the waves as beginners lose them often.
 Playa Grande may be a better option for a less crowded surf break if you’ve passed the beginner level.

 The town also has some great shops and boutiques where you can find souvenirs, local handicrafts, and beach essentials.
-Are you staying in Playa Flamingo?
-Check out our vacation rental which is stocked with all of the beach essentials.
-As you wander around Tamarindo, soak in the laid-back atmosphere and enjoy.

 Exploring Tamarindo, Costa rica